Amsco Windows Reviews | Read Opinions From Homeowners & Installers

 I am getting ready to begin a remodel on a ranch style home with a finished basement that was built in 1989; fairly cookie-cutter, low mid-range quality construction and materials.
 There are 7 windows that are made of wood that have partially rotted.
 I have received 2 estimates at this time and am unsure as to which one I should proceed with.

-Estimate #1 suggests that I replace all 7 windows with vinyl AMSCO windows for $6779
+Estimate #1 suggests that I replace all 7 windows with Amsco for $6779

-Estimate #2 suggests that I repair the windows; rough hewn cedar wood would be utilized for $5050.
-Given that the home had wood windows at the very start and it's now 40 yrs later, I'm partially leaning towards the repair estimate.
+Estimate #2 suggests that I repair them; rough hewn cedar wood would be utilized for $5050.
+Given that the home had wood clads at the very start and it's now 40 yrs later, I'm partially leaning towards the repair estimate.
 However for another $1,000(+) I could have all new vinyl windows.
 I recognize now from reviewing your website that there are many tiers of quality.

 Would you have a moment to review the attached estimates and share with me your advice on which estimate I should go with?
 Also, are the prices reasonable for such work?